Justin01Wu/JavaFrame/springBoot/README.md

 For production, you should never do it.

 ### Spring related tips
-+ @Autowired will get nullPointerException on static variables, even it didn't complain.
++ @Autowired will get nullPointerException on static variables, even it didn't complain on the compiling.
     So you have to use instance variables
 + @AllArgsConstructor will automatically wire all instance variables without @Autowired when you have only one implementation

 ### security